Info

 Feb 28, 2024

 Roasting has historically been shaped by the experiences of crafts people and their experiments with what works, or does not work, in their roastery.
 These days we hav many people entering into the industry to affirm, challenge, and explore those dogmas in an effort to find the "why" behind the assumptions we have.
-Today's guest, Mark Al-Shemmeri is one of those people challenging dogma with data.
+Today's Rate of Rise guest, Mark Al-Shemmeri is one of those people challenging dogma with data.

 Mark is a chemical engineer who spent four years as a doctoral researcher (EngD) in the UK figuring out how to simulate coffee roasting in-silico, creating a digital twin of a coffee roaster.
 The data-driven approach meant a lot of roasting, analysis of the process and product and coding up of simulations to predict how different green coffees, in different roasters with different process conditions, transform during roasting.
 Mark also operates a nomadic roastery under the pseudonym 'dialect' - a name befitting for his engineering approach to coffee and his efforts to challenge the complexities entrained in the industry.